Source: Text – Izabela Sobańska-Klekowska, Photographs – Asia Sidorowicz, Video – Marcin Bocian

 On Thursday 25th June 2026, the City of Częstochowa, in conjunction with the Częstochowa branch of Social and Cultural Association of Jews in Poland (TSKŻ), conducted a Roundabout Dedication Ceremony in honour of the World Society’s founding President, Zygmunt Rolat z”l.

-The roundabout (rondo) is located in the Stare Miasto (Old Town), at the intersection of ul.
+The roundabout (rondo) is located at the gateway to the Stare Miasto (Old Town), at the intersection of ul.
 Krakowska and ul.
 Księdza Wróblewskiego, not far from the Częstochowa Jews Memorial monument on Samuel Willenberg Square.

 According to Częstochowa’s First Deputy Mayor, Zdzisław Wolski, the Częstochowa City Council had decided to name the roundabout in Zygmunt’s honour in order to acknowledge the contribution he had made to the city’s Jewish history and heritage, as well as to the city itself.